 On a side note, refinance transactions for any investment property will require a 25% down payment.

 We wish you the best of luck with your home purchasing endeavors.
 For more information, or to find out how Sammamish Mortgage can help you with your investment property, we invite you to contact us today.
-As a Mortgage Company, we currently lend in all of Washington, Oregon, Idaho and Colorado.
+As a Mortgage Company, we currently lend in all of Washington, Oregon, Idaho, Colorado & California.